Mattia-Rollo/odin-recipes/README.md

-This is one project which i try prove my skill
+This is one project which i try prove my skill and my knowledge